imagingbook/gopro-file-renamer/README.md

 This is a simple Java tool for renaming GoPro files.

 ## Why rename GoPro files?
-When recording longer **takes**, GoPro cameras split the videos into shorter **clips** (smaller than 4GB) in regular intervals.
+When recording longer **takes**, GoPro cameras split the videos into shorter **clips** ("chapters", typically of size 2-12 GB) in regular intervals.
-Unfortunately, the resulting files are named in a weird way, such that their temporal order does not correspond to the **lexicographic order** of the filenames.
+Unfortunately, the resulting files are named in a rather peculiar way, such that their temporal order does not correspond to the **lexicographic order** of the filenames.
-For example, the successive segments of two video **takes** numbered `0527` and `0528`, respectively, are named
+For example, the successive chapters of two videos numbered `0527` and `0528`, respectively, are named
 ```
-GH010527.MP4        // take 0527
+GH010527.MP4        // video 0527
 GH020527.MP4
 GH030527.MP4
 ```
 and
 ```
-GH010528.MP4        // take 0528
+GH010528.MP4        // video 0528
 GH020528.MP4
 GH030528.MP4
 ```
-i.e., **clip** numbers `01`, `02`, `03` etc. are inserted _before_ the corresponding **take** number.
+i.e., the **chapter** numbers `01`, `02`, `03` etc. are inserted _before_ the corresponding **video** number.
-If you list the recorded files in a file browser in lexicographic order, the result is
+If the recorded files are listed in lexicographic order, the result is
 ```
 GH010527.MP4
 GH010528.MP4